eyalellenbogen/ng-test-kit/README.md

 # NG Test Tools

 NG Test Tools is an opinionated library for Angular component tests based on Jasmine.
-It provides tools for bootstrapping tests and helpers for controlling the TestBed and the Page Objects.
+It provides tools for bootstrapping tests and helpers for controlling the TestBed and the Component Harnesses.

 ## The premise